equalizedigital/block-email-domains-for-gravityforms/readme.txt

 == Description ==

-Gravity Forms Block Email Domains is an add-on plugin for Gravity Forms that allows you to define a comma separated list of email domains to block on each email field.
-Custom validation messages can be set as well.
+Block Email Domains in Gravity Forms is an add-on plugin for Gravity Forms that allows you to define a comma-separated list of email domains to block on each email field.
+Custom validation messages can also be set.
 Blocked email domains will prevent the form from being submitted and prompt the user to enter a non-blocked email address.

+A common use case for this plugin is blocking personal email addresses such as Gmail.com, yahoo.com, etc. from being able to submit the form if you want to only capture business/company email addresses.

 == Installation ==